advis61/OracleOfDereth/README.md

 ## Getting Started
 - This plugin requires the latest Decal, v2.9.8.3.
 It will fail to register in previous versions.

-- Download the latest OracleOfDereth.dll from the [Oracle of Dereth Releases](https://github.com/advis61/OracleOfDereth/releases) page.
+- Download and run the latest OracleOfDerethInstaller.exe from the [Oracle of Dereth Releases](https://github.com/advis61/OracleOfDereth/releases) page.

-- You need to unblock the plugin dll by right-clicking on it in windows explorer, and going to Properties — If you're on Windows 11, you'll need to click Show more options first before you can see the Properties option in the context menu.
-And once you're there, select the General tab and tick Unblock at the bottom in the Security section.

-- Open the Decal windows program, Click Add, Browse, and select this file.

 - It should now appear in the Decal list of plugins.
 You're all done!